nklayman/vue-cli-plugin-electron-builder/docs/guide/testingAndDebugging.md

 ### Testing

 :::tip
-If you don't want to use Spectron, you can still use this funciton, just set `noSpectron` to `true`
+If you don't want to use Spectron, you can still use this function, just set `noSpectron` to `true`
 :::

 Before continuing, read about [Spectron](https://github.com/electron/spectron).
 This guide assumes basic knowledge about using Spectron.